nxp-mcuxpresso/mcuxsdk-middleware-connectivity-framework/services/SFC/README.md

 #### Convergence mode

-Convergence mode is used when the estimated FRO32K frequency is above 200ppm.
+Convergence mode is used when the estimated FRO32K frequency is above 200ppm or when the filter has been reset.
 Typically this occurs :
 - During Power ON reset or other reset when NBU is switched OFF
 - When temperature varies and FRO32K frequency deviates outside 200ppm threshold target
+- When no calibration has been done during some time as we discard old values that could influence the algorithm

 The convergence mode process typically starts with a FRO32K trim register update, performs a frequency measurement and the FRO32K trim register is updated until the measured frequency gets below 200ppm.
 These operations are repeated in a loop until the estimated frequency value gets below 200ppm.
-When below 200ppm, the RC SFC switches to Monitoring mode.
+When below 200ppm during multiple measurements, the RC SFC switches to Monitoring mode.
 The convergence mode is only a transition mode to monitoring mode.
 In convergence mode, the NBU power domain does not go to low power.
 The convergence mode time duration depends on the initial frequency error of the FR032K.
 Default frequency measurement duration is 0.5ms so 20 measurements (given as example only) will require less than 10 ms to converge.

 #### Monitoring mode